ARC will be closed F, July 4th & S, July 5th in observation of Independence Day

 Click Here to Learn More About Pickleball Rules

-Registration required.
-Cost: $20.
-Register at ARC or on the GymMaster Member Portal.
+Registration for both programs opens W, June 25th at 8 AM.
+Register for either program at ARC or the GymMaster Member Portal.

 Join Nancy, The Tech Tutor as she guides you through the features of your Apple Watch.
 She’ll share important Tips so you can maximize the features with your Apple Watch.
 We’ll delve into its styling features to enhance User-friendliness, how to use it as a communication device, and most importantly for monitoring your Health, Personal Safety, and Exercise activities!
 Registration required.
 Cost: $30.
 Register no later than 1 day in advance.
 Register at ARC or on the GymMaster Member Portal.